Insect morphology: Legs

 The typical and usual segments of the insect leg are divided into the coxa, one trochanter, the femur, the tibia, the tarsus, and the pretarsus.
 The coxa in its more symmetrical form, has the shape of a short cylinder or truncate cone, though commonly it is ovate and may be almost spherical.
 The proximal end of the coxa is girdled by a submarginal basicostal suture that forms internally a ridge, or basicosta, and sets off a marginal flange, the coxomarginale, or basicoxite.
 The basicosta strengthens the base of the coxa and is commonly enlarged on the outer wall to give insertion to muscles; on the mesal half of the coxa, however, it is usually weak and often confluent with the coxal margin.
-The trochanteral muscles that take their origin in the coxa are always attached distal to the basicosta.
+The trochanteral muscles that take their origin in the coxa are always attached distally to the basicosta.
 The coxa is attached to the body by an articular membrane, the coxal corium, which surrounds its base.
 These two articulations are perhaps the primary dorsal and ventral articular points of the subcoxo-coxal hinge.
 In addition, the insect coxa has often an anterior articulation with the anterior, ventral end of the trochantin, but the trochantinal articulation does not coexist with a sternal articulation.
 The pleural articular surface of the coxa is borne on a mesal inflection of the coxal wall.
-If the coxa is movable on the pleural articulation alone, the coxal articular surface is usually inflected to a sufficient depth to give a leverage to the abductor muscles inserted on the outer rim of the coxal base.
+If the coxa is movable on the pleural articulation alone, the coxal articular surface is usually inflected to a sufficient depth to give leverage to the abductor muscles inserted on the outer rim of the coxal base.
 Distally the coxa bears an anterior and a posterior articulation with the trochanter.
 The outer wall of the coxa is often marked by a suture extending from the base to the anterior trochanteral articulation.
-In some insects the coxal suture falls in line with the pleural suture, and in such cases the coxa appears to be divided into two parts corresponding to the episternum and epimeron of the pleuron.
+In some insects, the coxal suture falls in line with the pleural suture.
+In such cases, the coxa appears to be divided into two parts corresponding to the episternum and epimeron of the pleuron.
 The coxal suture is absent in many insects.

 The inflection of the coxal wall bearing the pleural articular surface divides the lateral wall of the basicoxite into a prearticular part and a postarticular part, and the two areas often appear as two marginal lobes on the base of the coxa.
 The posterior lobe is usually the larger and is termed the meron.